copenlu/academic-kickstart/content/people/kevin/index.md

 role = "Visiting Researcher"

 # Short bio (displayed in user profile at end of posts)
 bio = "Kevin Roitero is an Assistant Professor (RTD/a) at the University of Udine, Italy.
 His research interests include Artificial Intelligence, Deep Learning, Crowdsourcing, and Information Retrieval.
-He is visiting CopeNLU in Spring/Summer 2023."
+He was visiting CopeNLU in Spring/Summer 2023."

 # External website link
 external_link = "https://kevinroitero.com/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2019-01-04T17:07:01
+date = 2017-02-04T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`